FDR Drive: 20th century

-East River Drive was renamed as Franklin Delano Roosevelt East River Drive in June 1945, in honor of Franklin Delano Roosevelt.
-Despite this, the road is commonly referred to simply as "FDR Drive".
+East River Drive was renamed as Franklin Delano Roosevelt East River Drive in June 1945, in honor of Franklin Delano Roosevelt; the road is commonly referred to simply as "FDR Drive".

 Only a few years after its oldest stretches opened, city officials began planning to upgrade the parkway into an expressway.
 At-grade intersections would be eliminated on certain portions, while others would be replaced by new concrete viaducts, and others would be capped as tunnels.
 The road would also be extended to meet the Brooklyn Battery Tunnel.
 A plan to build a three-level section from 81st to 89th Streets was released in April 1940, followed by an East River Drive overpass over 96th Street in June.
 Due to a bulkhead restriction, a section from 51st to 60th Streets was already being built with two decks.
 Future reconstruction designs were created that would convert FDR Drive into the expressway that is in use today.
 In 1948, construction was completed on a project that converted the section from 49th to 92nd Streets into a limited access highway.
 An elevated ramp between 18th and 25th Streets, serving as an extension of the highway south of 23rd Street, was completed the next year, replacing another at-grade section.
 The Battery Park Underpass was completed in 1951, indirectly connecting to the Brooklyn-Battery Tunnel.
 The South Street Viaduct, connecting the at-grade parkway north of Grand Street to the Battery Park Underpass and Brooklyn–Battery Tunnel at the southern tip of Manhattan, was completed in May 1954, replacing the at-grade segment.
 In 1960, construction was completed on a project that rebuilt the segment from Jackson Street and East 14th Street into a controlled access highway.
 In 1966, construction was completed in a project that rebuilt the segment between East 14th Street and East 42nd Street into a grade separated expressway with an elevated viaduct.
 This marked completion of the expressway upgrade, and made it so that all exits were grade separated interchanges.
 It also made it so that most of the road consisted of six lanes, with only a few exceptions.